kuzudb/kuzu-docs/src/content/docs/extensions/duckdb.md

 ## Data migration from duckdb tables

-One important use case of the DuckDB Scanner extension is to facilitate seamless data transfer from DuckDB to Kùzu.
+One important use case of the DuckDB extension is to facilitate seamless data transfer from DuckDB to Kùzu.
 In this example, We continue using the `university.db` database created in the last step, but this time, we copy the data and persist it to Kùzu.
 This is done with the `COPY FROM {subquery}` feature.

-### Create a person table in Kùzu
+### Create a `Person` table in Kùzu

 We first create a `Person` table in Kùzu which has the same schema as the one defined in DuckDB.